fan87/gradle-placeholder-plugin/readme.md

 # Placeholder Gradle Plugin
 A gradle plugin that replaces transform the final output jar, and apply custom placeholders defined in build script.

+> :warning: You should **NOT** use this Gradle Plugin!
+This is a Gradle Plugin for me to learn how you make a gradle
+> plugin.
+Well, if you want to read the code and see how it works, then sure I guess.

 ## Source
 This is a project originally made for an organization named "Dragon Commissions".
 I'm the developer of it, and I feel like making it public is a good idea.